Hafsid architecture: Historical background

 Prior to the Hafsid period, the architecture of the Almohads – along with that of the Almoravids who preceded them in the western Maghreb – is considered one of the most formative stages of "Moorish" or western Islamic architecture, establishing many of the forms and motifs that defined architectural styles in the region during the subsequent centuries.
 Ifriqiya was far from the main Almohad capital at Marrakesh (in present-day Morocco) and the Almohads themselves did not leave significant monuments here.
 However, they made Tunis the regional capital of their territories in Ifriqiya and established the city's kasbah (citadel) as their center of government.
 Ifriqiya also had its own longstanding tradition of western Islamic architecture that developed under the earlier Aghlabids (9th century), Fatimids (10th century), and Zirids (10th to 12th centuries), which influenced Hafsid architecture in turn.

 The Hafsids were a branch of the Almohad ruling class that declared its independence from the Almohads in 1229 as Almohad fortunes were declining in the west.
 They developed their own state which came to control much of Ifriqiya and some of the surrounding region.
 They were also significant builders, particularly under the reigns of successful leaders, though not many of their monuments have survived intact to the present-day.
 While Kairouan remained an important religious center, Tunis was retained as the capital and progressively grew into the main city of the region and the main center of culture and architectural patronage.
 The reign of Abu Zakariya (r.
 1229–1249), the first Hafsid ruler, was a period of growth and significant building activity.
 During the 13th century the economy expanded, thanks in part to growing trade with present-day France and Italy.
 Andalusi immigrants and refugees, fleeing the advance of the Reconquista in al-Andalus (on the Iberian Peninsula), also immigrated to Ifriqiya in large numbers during the Hafsid period, bringing their own influences to the region's art and culture.
-Abu Zakariya's death was followed by a nearly a century of political weakness and conflicts, though his son al-Mustansir (r.
+Abu Zakariya's death was followed by nearly a century of political weakness and conflicts, though his son al-Mustansir (r.
 1249–1277) is known for building many rich palaces.
 In the mid 14th century, the Marinids of Morocco even managed to briefly capture Ifriqiya for several years.

 The wealth and power of the Hafsid state was only revived in the later 14th century under the reigns of Abu'l Abbas (r.
 1370–1394) and Abu Faris (r.
 1394–1434).
 Abu Faris, in particular, sponsored or encouraged the construction of new religious monuments, palaces, and fortresses, in addition to repairing old monuments and infrastructure.
 His grandson, Abu 'Amr 'Uthman (r.
 1435–1488) improved and expanded water supply systems and sponsored the construction of zawiyas (Sufi religious complexes).
-After 'Uthman's death the challenges to Hafsid rule increased on multiple fronts, from Arab tribesmen, Spanish attempts at expansion in North Africa, and a growing Ottoman presence to the east and west.
-Hafsid was brought to a final end in 1574, when Ifriqiya became a province of the Ottoman Empire.
+After 'Uthman's death, the challenges to Hafsid rule increased on multiple fronts, including Arab tribesmen, Spanish attempts at expansion in North Africa, and a growing Ottoman presence to the east and west.
+Hafsid rule was brought to a final end in 1574, when Ifriqiya became a province of the Ottoman Empire.